About this site design

 Technical Design - User Experience - User Interface

-The site is a home brew that has evolved over a dozen years.
+This site is a home brew that has evolved over a dozen years.

-This page is a bit of UX-UI ramble between case study, best practices, and notes on what I've got running now.
+Below is a bit of UX-UI ramble between case study, best practices, and notes on what I've got running now.

 More recent changes and details are on the Site Log.